 Prep the flowers.
 Pull the leaves off the stem and pluck out the center (I even cut down the stem.
 They are so looooong!).
 The amount that you remove from the center is up to you.
 To decide, I used a votive to ‘measure’ adequate space.

 Most of the time the center is the part that keeps the flower and its petals together.
 Once you remove the center, add a little glue to keep the pieces together while dipping.

 Once the flowers are ready, prep all the plaster items.
 Because the window of time for useable plaster is rather short, it’s best to get the water, plaster and optional tints set out with all the prepped flowers and then put it all together.
 Follow the manufacturer’s directions to mix the plaster.

 Note: I found it easier and got better results with plaster that had a titch more water than recommended in the package directions.
 Not a measurable amount more, just a splash or two.
 It made the plaster more liquidy and it covered the flower better.

-Now for the dipping.
+Now for the dipping of your plaster of Paris flowers.
 Your hands are going to get messy.
 Immerse the entire head of the flower in the plaster, quickly coating every part.
 Press the flower in the plaster, turning it often to make sure to get it in the layers, all the way to the center by the stem.
 Remove the excess plaster by gently but briskly shake the flower head by the stem.
 Do this inside the dipping container because the plaster will fly everywhere!

 After a little shaking, check on the look of flower head.
 If it needs more plaster in some places or needs a better coat, dip it again.
 Then shake it.
 Keep dipping and shaking until you are happy with the look.
 Again, you will have to move quickly, especially if you are doing more than one flower.